vasilii-kovalev/blog/src/posts/why-i-wrote-hydrate-text-library/index.md

 1. Build the application as is: **1.34&nbsp;KiB + 181.54&nbsp;KiB**.
 2. Replace `<App />` by `null`, comment out `i18n` and `App` imports and build the application: **0.14&nbsp;KiB + 127.59&nbsp;KiB**.

-The sizes were double-checked with [filesize](https://marketplace.visualstudio.com/items?itemName=mkxml.vscode-filesize) VS Code extension.
+The sizes were double-checked with [filesize VS Code extension](https://marketplace.visualstudio.com/items?itemName=mkxml.vscode-filesize).

-We miss `withTranslation`/`useTranslation` import costs, but I don't think it drastically changes the picture.
+We miss `withTranslation` and `useTranslation` import costs, but I don't think it drastically changes the picture.

 ### hydrate‑text approach